 Within these sectors you may apply to work as an editorial intern, a publicity intern, etc. Choose the internship that fits your skills and career plans.

 Questions?
-Contact Brad Horning and Meg Taylor, Academic Coordinators.
+Contact Kelvin Kong and Meg Taylor, Academic Coordinators.